phthom/icpmn320/6-MicroclimateJenkins.md

-Wait until the progression ends:

-You can look at the bottom left side to see there are some slave executor available :
+You can look at the bottom left side to see there are some slave executor available (wait about 1mn) :

 ![image-20190311105944709](images/image-20190311105944709-2298384.png)